-8.1 Before a Manager initiates a disciplinary investigation, they should ensure that they are familiar with and adhere to statutory and policy requirements.
-The Manager must follow the principles set out in the policy, these procedures and associated appendices.
-It is the responsibility of the Manager to comply with the procedures at all stages.
+8.1 Before a Manager or Clerk to the Board initiates a disciplinary investigation, they should ensure that they are familiar with and adhere to statutory and policy requirements.
+The Manager or Clerk to the Board must follow the principles set out in the policy, these procedures and associated appendices.
+It is the responsibility of the Manager or Clerk to the Board to comply with the procedures at all stages.
 Failure to comply may prevent CSVJB from being able to take formal action, particularly where this could have affected the outcome of the case.
-Managers should consult HR, throughout the process.
+Managers and Clerk to the Board should consult HR, throughout the process.